Login | Contact

 Preparation for a successful residency.

-There will be a WhatsApp group to which the mentees will be added.
-This is the main platform where mentees and mentors share information and ask and answer questions.
+There is a WhatsApp group to which the mentees will be added once the registration process is completed.
+This is the main platform where mentees and mentors share information, ask and answer questions.

 Meet, greet, and code of conduct